 - Cut the curd into roughly 1in cubes.

-- Drain the curds into a cheesecloth lined strainer with a bowl underneath to catch the whey (you will need the whey later).
+- Drain the curds into a cheesecloth lined strainer with a bowl underneath to catch the whey.
+Save the whey for poaching.

-- Leave to drain for about 30 min, then either hang the cheese to further drain, or press it in a mold for 1 hour.
+- Leave the curds to drain for about 30 min, then either hang the cheese to further drain, or press it in a mold for 1 hour.

 - After an hour heat the whey to 195F.
 At this point you will get a bit of fresh ricotta floating on the top of the pot.
-Scoop it out with a spoon, and drain for future use.
+Scoop it out with a slotted spoon, and save for future use.
 (Bonus!)

 - Add 1 tablespoon of salt into the pot of whey, Remove the halloumi cheese from the press and slice into 4-5 large slices.
 Put the cheese into the salted whey and keep at around 180F for 1 hour of poaching.